-- JK, SK, Grade 1 and Grade 2 Oral Language Assessment (OLA) in Terms 1, 2 and 3 - Grades SK, I, 2, and 3 Developmental Reading Assessment II instructional book level in Terms 1 & 2 with Term 3 being optional. - Grade 7-10 Ontario Comprehension Assessment (OCA) - The Assessment of Basic Language and Learning Skills (ABLLS) - Wechsler Fundamentals: Academic Skills (WFAS)
+- JK, SK, Grade 1 and Grade 2 Oral Language Assessment (OLA) in Terms 1, 2 and 3 - Grades SK, I, 2, and 3 Developmental Reading Assessment II instructional book level in Terms 1 & 2 with Term 3 being optional. - Grade 7-10 Ontario Comprehension Assessment (OCA) - Cogntive Processes Assessment and Intervention Tool (K-4) - The Assessment of Basic Language and Learning Skills (ABLLS) - Wechsler Fundamentals: Academic Skills (WFAS)

-Students who are experiencing difficulty in literacy may receive support from a Teacher either in class or in a small group withdrawal situation.
+Students who are experiencing difficulty in may receive support from a Teacher either in class or in a small group withdrawal situation.